amoe/edda/README.md

 # EDDA Documentation Index

+## Restarting the LXD

+snap restart lxd

+This can take up to 5 minutes.
+All containers need to be shutdown.
+They will restart shortly after the daemon has itself restarted.

+## Force a container to stop

+lxc stop mycontainer --force

+The order of the options is important.

 ## Create container

 You create a container using an _image_ for the OS.
 Please consult the list of